MonsterSkulls/MonsterSkulls/README.md

 - we have fictives, please be respectful to them and dont assume things about them (or us as a whole) based on their sources.
 - the fictives we have sometimes use our cosplay avatars of their sources but sometimes that's someone else, if they have "plural", "sys", or "&" in the name, thats a guy (/gender neutral) and not a character
 - we do want to talk to people, but we're not great at starting conversations
-- we *firmly* believe endogenic plurality is real and valid. fakeclaimers get blocked on sight.
+- **endogenic systems are real.** science is always learning new things, and the brain is an extremely complicated and understudied subject.
+Not all endogenic systems say they have DID, but DID is a *dissociative* disorder, and people can dissociate for any reason.
+Endogenic systems can still *have* trauma, it's just not what originally formed their system.

 profile picture is from Pipe Up. a webcomic which can be found on tumblr

 **DNi / Do NOT interact:** (or you'll face the wrath of my scarab (block button))
-- anti-endos or fakeclaimers of any kind. anyone that thinks endogenic systems are "delusional" and therefore not worthy of respect or support are the *actual* ableist ones. this shouldnt be a point of "discourse" this is people's *lives*.
+- anti-endos or fakeclaimers of any kind. anyone that thinks endogenic systems are "delusional" and therefore not worthy of respect or support are the *actual* ableist ones. this shouldnt be a point of "discourse" this is people's lives.
 - [radqueer](https://lgbtqia.wiki/wiki/Radqueer) users (specifically ones who support the harmful/dangerous sides of it)
 - people who are against "contradictory"/"complex" labels (eg: lesboys, afab transfems, ect) or against good-faith identities. the pupgender tumblr user is not hurting you by being a puppy.
 - intersexists, [exorsexists](https://lgbtqia.wiki/wiki/Exorsexism), Transmedicalists